 MPs join call to honour £350m #Brexit pledge for NHS funding https://t.co/y8IdTPiSmI pic.twitter.com/a45i7Uo48S

 NHS 'climate of fear' must end, as yet another survey finds evidence of bullying and harassment in the workplace… https://t.co/AN8GQhTrkQ

 A new resource that provides practical support and guidance to help manage workload.
 Find out how practices are adapting to increased pressures.

-A free, comprehensive, impartial service advice on a range of employment-related issues excusively for BMA members.
+A free, comprehensive, independent service advice on a range of employment-related issues excusively for BMA members.
 Find out more.